Royal Newfoundland Regiment: Outbreak of war

-During the First World War Newfoundland was a largely rural Dominion of the British Empire with a population of 240,000 people, and not yet part of Canada, having, along with the Imperial fortress colony of Bermuda, been left out of the 1867 confederation of the other colonies of British North America to form the Dominion of Canada (the Colony of Newfoundland had become the Dominion of Newfoundland in 1907).
+During the First World War Newfoundland was a largely rural Dominion of the British Empire with a population of 240,000 people.
 The outbreak of the First World War in 1914 led the Government of Newfoundland to recruit a force for service with the British Army.
 Even though the island had not possessed any formal army organization since 1870, enough men soon volunteered that a whole battalion was formed, and later maintained throughout the war.
-The first recruits in the regiment were nicknamed the "Blue Puttees" due to the unusual colour of the puttees, chosen due to the shortage of dark khaki woolen material on the island.
+The first recruits in the regiment were nicknamed the "Blue Puttees" due to the unusual blue colour of their puttees, which were chosen because of a shortage of dark khaki woolen material on the island.
 The blue puttees were quickly abandoned when the first five hundred reached England in October 1914.
 The headquarters for recruiting and training was supplied by the Church Lads' Brigade, as was the nucleus of the command structure.
 In fact, the first man to enlist was also a member of the CLB.
 Bermudian-born Sir Joseph Outerbridge, who had been the Commanding Officer of the CLB from 1890 to 1894, was the Vice President of the Patriotic Association of Newfoundland, which raised and maintained the Newfoundland Regiment, two of his sons serving in the regiment on the Western Front.

 The regiment trained at various locations in the United Kingdom and increased from an initial contingent of 500 men to full battalion strength of 1,000 men, before being deployed.
 After a period of acclimatization in Egypt, the regiment was deployed at Suvla Bay on the Gallipoli peninsula with the 29th Division in support of the Gallipoli Campaign.